 - We believe we must develop and nurture intellectual curiosity and a desire for discovery and achievement.

-- We believe our curriculum must challenge, prepare and inspire our students be successful at the next level of their lives; to meet standards for college acceptance, to work and live as contributing members in an increasingly diverse society.
+- We believe our curriculum must challenge, prepare and inspire all students to be successful at the next level of their lives; to work and live as contributing members in a diverse society.

 - We believe that strong partnerships with parents and the broader community are essential to achieving the goals of education.
-We provide opportunities for participation, communication and understanding.
+As such, we exercise open and transparent district communication and provide opportunities for participation, dialogue and understanding.

-- We believe it is essential to attract and retain the best employees to serve the needs of our school community.
-We will provide assistance for improvement, as needed.
+- We believe it is essential to attract and retain the best staff members to serve the needs of our school community.

 - We believe that adequate financial resources are essential for excellent outcomes.